Cacho-tognax/Good-videogame-based-youtubers/README.md

 # Good Videogame Based Youtuber's
 SHAMMY GOOD

-Here's the list of who I think you should be watching on youtube if you want scripted content about videogames in the broad sense
+Here's the list of who I think you should be watching on youtube if you want scripted content about videogames in the broad sense, rouglhgly from "worst" to "best" in my humble opinion

 1. [Shammy](#Shammy)
 1. [Crowbcat](#Crowbcat)